lumentut/ng-ripple-module/README.md

 An Angular ripple module as an alternative of available material design ripple.

 ### Installation
-1.Install this module by running the following command:
+1. Install this module by running the following command:
 ```shell
 npm i ng-ripple-module
 ```

-2.Import `NgRippleModule` in your application's main `@NgModule` and `BrowserAnimationsModule` (if not imported yet) at your `project_root/src/app/app.modules.ts`.
+2. Import `NgRippleModule` in your application's main `@NgModule` and `BrowserAnimationsModule` (if not imported yet) at your `project_root/src/app/app.modules.ts`.
 ```ts
 ...
 import { BrowserModule } from '@angular/platform-browser';